i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/3-Push-Button/README.md

 Schematic 3.1
 <br/>

 Schematic 3.1 are circuits of active low push buttons.
 Program will be executed if button is pressed.
-C5 is used to debounce mechanical noise to input pin which can also be remove by using delay in program.
+C5 is used to remove bouncing mechanical noise at input pin which can also be remove by using delay in program.
 Deciding value for resistor R7 is depending on voltage at pin RA1, $V_{RA1}$ and current accros R7, $I_{R7}$.
 Refer to datasheet page 364.
 * $I_{R7}$ will be MCU weak pull-up current, $I_{PUR}$ therefor
   >$I_{R7} = I_{PUR} = 140\mu A$